unitycoder/VRChatGaussianSplatting/README.md

 8. Open the example scene
 9. Add the imported prefabs into the scene
 10. Add the prefabs into the `GaussianSplattingRenderer` object.
-    * Optionally you can do this automatically by right clicking the `Gaussian Splat Renderer` component and selecting `Collect Gaussian Splat object for this renderer`
+    * Optionally you can do this automatically by right clicking the `Gaussian Splat Renderer` component and selecting `Collect Gaussian Splat objects for this renderer`
     * And you can automatically generate toggles for the splat objects by right clicking and selecting `Generate Gaussian Splat toggles for this renderer`
 11. Select the number of sorting steps and rendering distance min/max depending on your scene.